arnofrxdd/MouseShifter/README.md

 ---

 ## ❓ FAQ

 **Q: Why do I need vJoy?**
 A: Most games do not recognize mouse movements or keys as H-shifter inputs. vJoy serves as a **virtual joystick**, so your mouse or controller inputs can be mapped as proper gear shifts in the game.

 **Q: Why isn’t my MouseShifter knob moving while in-game?**
 A: ✅ **Run MouseShifter as administrator.**

 **Q: When will Linux be supported?**
 A: 🐧 Not very soon – Linux support is not on the roadmap at the moment, but it’s something to keep in mind for the future.

+**Q: Why isn’t my reverse gear binding?**
+A: 🔄 Make sure you have **at least 12 buttons** set and **all axes enabled** in vJoy settings.
+It must always be on **vJoy Device: 1**.
+To fix:
+- Open Start → Search **“Configure vJoy”**
+- Set **Buttons: 12+**
+- Enable **all axes**
+- Apply changes

 ---